 Arizona Residents Employed Outside of Arizona

-Arizona residents who are working outside of Arizona may request that their employer withhold Arizona income taxes from your wages for work done outside of Arizona.
-The amount withheld is applied to your Arizona income tax due when you file your income tax return.
+Arizona residents who are working outside of Arizona may request that their employer withhold Arizona income taxes from their wages for work done outside of Arizona.
+If the out-of-state employer agrees to withhold Arizona income taxes from the employee's out-of-state wages, the employee will complete Arizona Form A-4V and submit it to the employer.
+The amount withheld is applied to the employee's Arizona income tax due when they file the Arizona income tax return.

 An employee may request that his or her employer reduce the Arizona income tax withheld from his or her wages by the amount the employee wishes to contribute to the following organizations:

-You may NOT elect to have Arizona income tax withheld from the following:
+Employees may NOT elect to have Arizona income tax withheld from the following:

 Withholding percentage options.